aspro648/KiCad/projects/Attiny/AttinyChallengeMisery/README.md

 Firmware
 ========
 This project is programed using the Open Source [Arduino](https://www.arduino.cc/).
-I use my Open Source [AVR Programming Shield](https://www.tindie.com/products/MakersBox/yet-another-programming-shield/) to program the Attiny84.
+I use my Open Source [AVR Programming Shield](https://www.tindie.com/products/MakersBox/yet-another-programming-shield/) to program the Attiny.
 The firmware is located in the [firmware](firmware/) folder.

 Assembly Instructions
 =====================